This guide will help you win in our chat room and provide you with the tips on how to talk to other people where body language simply isn't possible

 Avoid overuse of profanity.
 Or simply don't use it.

 Conversation is an art in a chatroom.
-Allow others to respond to what you type - don't literally take over the chat room if you're a fast typist for instance.
+Allow others to respond to what you type - don't take over the chat room if you're a fast typist for instance.

 When you leave a chat room say goodbye to everyone.
 Not one at a time but just like you would if you were leaving a party for instance.

-Always remember that other people will likely have different opinions to you and to others.
+Always remember that other people will likely have different opinions to you and others.
 Treat people fairly and respect their opinions.